kevinngth/Project-1-Game/README.md

 * Using JS DOM without ruining the layout
 I didn't manage to figure out how to generate cards from JS using DOM without ruining the layout preset by my HTML.
 In the end I worked around it by setting the cards to visibility: hidden and using JS DOM to switch it to visibility: visible when the content in the cards are generated.

-That being said, I would like to improve on the way the inventory list is being added on to.
+* That being said, I would like to improve on the way the inventory list is being added on to.

+* responsive design not achieved